suntong/dbab--pre1.3.3/src/README.md

 * /etc/dbab.list+:
   The entries you want to add to blocking list on top of the pgl.yoyo.org list, used by `dbab-add-list`.

+* /etc/dbab.proxy:
+  The name or IP address of your squid caching server.
+Defaults to localhost.

 ## AUTHOR